Teaching augmented reality in our redeveloped Cambridge National in IT (J836)

 AR software development kits

-AR software development kits (SDKs) are used to create the AR products for real-life contexts.
-We have trialled some SDKs using the model assignment for unit R070 that may be suitable for school use.
-Some of the SDKs are free to use with basic functions, whereas their advanced functions require a suitable education licence to be bought.
-Some of these SDKs could be downloaded to install on your digital devices and some only have an online version.
+AR SDKs are used to create the AR products for real-life contexts.
+Using the model assignment for unit R070, we have trialled many SDKs that may be suitable for use in schools.
+Some of these are free to use with basic functions, while their advanced functions may need a paid licence.
+Some SDKs can be downloaded and installed on your digital devices and some only have an online version.

 Please download our AR software recommendations document to get to know which software is best for your school and students.